webbigdata-jp/tubesaku-webmcp/README.md

 - `search_live_streams` — search TubeSaku's upcoming Japanese YouTube live schedule.
 - `show_live_streams` — render the agent's selected streams as first-party AI Picks on TubeSaku.
+- `selection_notes` — optionally return a short reason for each selected stream so the agent's judgment is visible inside the first-party page, not only in chat.

 Example request:

-> I'm free tonight.
-Pick three interesting streams for me and show them on TubeSaku.
+> Find three gaming streams for tomorrow, explain why each one fits, and show the picks on TubeSaku.

 ![Live Schedule Result Sample](images/live-schedule.png)